 How might you use any parts of this process in your own work or organization?

 Click here to meet with me, if you would appreciate some help with thinking this question through.

 David G. Brown

 This guy.
 David G. Brown led the Greater Omaha Chamber for two decades, was the driving force behind ACCE’s Horizon effort, and hired our team for Greater Omaha 2040 - which has become a North Star impacting everything from Omaha’s riverfront development to a new downtown and streetcar plan.
 David has now flipped from being a client to a team member!
 As a Lead Consultant, he providing guidance, foresight, and insight to clients committed to more ambitious, equitable, and prosperous futures.
+Watch David's Q&A on how NGC helps organizations prepare for the future using Strategic Foresight.
 Book a meeting with David and be sure to ask him about bourbon, cigars, the Huskers…or Opera.